wmcdonald404/wmcdonald404.github.io/_posts/2024-02-21-15-36-48-aws-cli-configure-with-profiles.md

 ---
-title: "Configure the AWS CLI with multiple profiles"
+title: "AWS - Configure the AWS CLI with multiple profiles"
 date: 2024-02-21 15:38:00
 ---